gracejiang0929/FA24_DSC180A_Repo/README.md

 You can download the file from [https://drive.google.com/file/d/1GESPjTTEgwczg4AJVGqvzLJsFhBZky7f/view?usp=drive_link] and place it in the `data/raw/` directory.

-**In order to run Section 3.
+*IMPORTANT* **In order to run Section 3.
 Model Development without Debiasing, you need to follow below steps:**

 1. Install R:
    - If you don't have R installed, you can download it from CRAN.